Norvik-Alexian/Python-University/2. Python_DataTypes/README.md

 Concatenating strings is performed using + operator and string repetition can be performed using * operator

+By default, strings in Python are immutable: Each modification of string creates a new string(not changes the old one)

+Some types in Python are immutable(Strings, Numbers, Tuples)

 ### Escape Sequences
 Escape sequences are used to place quotes in single-quoted string or for double-quoted ones, or for using special character.
 Escape sequences starts from " \ " symbol. \